David McEwan (producer)

-David McEwan (born 1972) is an Australian record producer, engineer, composer, and a member of the band The Safires.
+David McEwan (born 1972) is an Australian sound designer, record producer, engineer, composer, and a member of the band The Safires.
 He is the co-owner of The Sanctuary Recording Studio in London and is best known for his work on the award-winning Plan B album The Defamation of Strickland Banks.
 He has also had long time production connections with musician Nitin Sawhney.
 David McEwan is also the son of the Australian actor Colin McEwan.

-McEwan is part of the SMV writing and production team.
+McEwan is part of the Blanknote writing and production team.

 History

 Born in 1972 in Melbourne, Australia, David McEwan is the son of mother Pamela and father Colin McEwan, a well-known Australian actor.
 McEwan started his musical career as a live sound engineer with touring bands in Australia and playing in bands himself.
 He soon began writing and producing music for television and radio commercials at this time which led, on relocation to London, to work with MTV Europe and VH1 UK.
 He also is a composer with Lounge Productions UK.
 In 2006, he set up The Sanctuary Recording Studio with partner Eric Appapoulay.